PiwikPRO/PPMS-PublicDocs/custom_reports/integrations/google_search_console.rst

 .. note::
-    You must configure the Google Search Console integration before any data will become available.
+    You must configure the Google Search Console integration before any data from it will become available.
 This can be done in the **Settings / Integrations** application's section.

 Metrics
 -------

-The table below lists new metrics available for the Google Search Console data.
+The table below lists metrics provided by Google Search Console integration.

 .. table:: Google Search Console Metrics